top of page

 For me that habit is hanging laundry outside on the clothesline.
 I (rather smugly) use my clothesline, knowing I am reducing my carbon footprint by doing so in the spring, summer, fall…and winter.
 If the conditions are just right, my washing will “freeze dry” and release a wonderful fresh air scent when I bring it back indoors.
 If you haven’t tried it, I recommend it.

 It turns out I am not alone in wanting to continue a favorite warm weather activity in all seasons.
-Happy Dancing Turtle’s Program Coordinator, Michelle, may be found wearing flip flops in January.
-Chef Chris has been known to wear shorts at the end of February.
+Happy Dancing Turtle’s Program Coordinator, Michelle, may be found wearing flip flops in January, others have been known to wear shorts at the end of February.

-Marketing & Media Specialist, Krista, reports underestimating what it will take to get her car on the road in winter and the time it will take to travel the route hampered by bad winter road conditions.
-Manager of Administration Tammy finds herself in possession of good winter gear but not using it as often as she might.
-And Conservation Technician Jim finds it’s the lead up to winter that puts him in denial, specifically around how much firewood he will need for the season.
+In winter, people will underestimate what it will take to get their car on the road and the time it will take to travel the route hampered by bad winter road conditions.
+Some people know they are in possession of good winter gear but not using it as often as they should.
+And for some people, it is the lead up to winter that puts them in denial, specifically around how much firewood will be needed for the season.

 All of this winter denial behavior is not necessarily a problem.
 In fact, I admire my co-workers who can show their bare feet or bare legs while there’s still snow on the ground.
 I am heartened by their plucky attitude and actions.
 But as we approach the last week in February, my personal think-good-thoughts-about-winter tank feels empty.